Whether you’re looking to retire early, start a side hustle or simply increase your cash flow, you’ve probably thought about becoming an Airbnb host.

 Utilities.
 Don’t forget to factor in the cost of utilities.
 Fixed expenses like internet and cable won’t change from month-to-month.

 But electricity, water, and gas will fluctuate depending on the number of occupants and time of year.

 Miscellaneous expenses.
-Last but not least, you’ll need to account for the regular upkeep of your Airbnb.
+Last but not least, you’ll probably need to use some of your Airbnb income for regular upkeep of your property.